FernandoBasso/fernandobasso.github.io/_posts/web-development/2017-10-27-laravel-deploy-login-infinite-redirect-loop.en.md

 // → "2"
 ```

-Nope, the numeric strings were still there…​ Then I tried through the mysql cli itself:
+Nope, the numeric strings were still there… Then I tried through the mysql cli itself:

 ``` sql
 UPDATE users SET has_role = 1 WHERE id = 1;